bamidev/browser-window/README.md

 ## Note

 This project is currently in alpha phase.
-It is not really complete at this moment, and no versioning is done.
+It is not really complete at this moment, and no real versioning is used yet.